sculptures • permaculture • primitive technology • kayaking • links • index • about

 www.gossamergear.com

-Many tents do not come with sealed seams.
-The makers of sil-nylon tents will do this for you or, you can save your pennies and do it yourself.
+NOTE: Many tents do not come with sealed seams.
+The cottage gear makers will do this for you or, you can save your pennies and do it yourself.
 Click here to find out how.

-If a sil-nylon tent sounds like your thing, there are a few points to keep in mind and a cure to one of the materials quirks.
-With a little extra attention and some common sense, a well cared for sil-nylon tent will out last a carelessly handled tent made from traditional materials.
+If a sil-nylon or DCF tent sounds like your thing, below are a few points to keep in mind... and a cure to one of the quirks of sil-nylon.
+With a little extra attention and some common sense, a well cared for ultralight tent will out last a carelessly handled tent made from traditional materials.

 • Before setting up, clear area of sharp objects including sticks, pine cones & rocks.
 This is particularly important where your body weight will be.
 Sand is good but makes for a mess being that silicone attracts it.

-• Provide additional floor protection.
+• Though not necessary if following the above advice, providing additional floor protection isn't a bad idea for some of the lighter sil-nylons and cuben fibers.
 In lieu of a separate “ground cloth”, save weight and bulk by using something you’re already carrying (wetsuit, poncho, closed-cell sleeping mat) or, use what nature has provided (grass, moss, leaves, etc).
 All this adds insulation and cushioning too.
 Double duty!
 And don't worry about complete floor coverage.
-Focus on the area most susceptible: where your body weight will be concentrated.
+Focus on the area most susceptible; where your body weight will be concentrated.

-• Make sure branches are clear and can't rub against the material during a breeze.
+• Make sure to set up the tent far enough from branches that they can't rub against the material during a breeze.

 • When taking down, gently shake off excess moisture then hang dry for a few minutes on each side before packing.